covjson/specification/profiles.md

 - A LinearRing is an array of 4 or more `[x,y]` arrays where each of `x` and `y` is a coordinate value.
 The first and last `[x,y]` elements are identical.
 - A Polygon is an array of LinearRing arrays.
 For Polygons with multiple rings, the first must be the exterior ring and any others must be interior rings or holes.
-- A Polygon domain must have the axis `"composite"` which has a single Polygon coordinate.
+- A Polygon domain must have the axis `"composite"` which has a single Polygon value.
-- The axis `"composite"` must have the geometry type `"Polygon"` and the components `"x","y"`.
+- The axis `"composite"` must have the composite type `"Polygon"` and the components `"x","y"`.
-- A Polygon domain may have the axes `"z"` and `"t"` which both must have a single coordinate only.
+- A Polygon domain may have the axes `"z"` and `"t"` which both must have a single value only.

 Note that each polygon represents a single coordinate within the coordinate space.